MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-server-permissions.md

     :::image type="content" source="media/deployment-arc-register-server-permissions/add-role-assignment.png" alt-text="Screenshot of the Add role assignment in Access control in resource group for Azure Local deployment." lightbox="./media/deployment-arc-register-server-permissions/add-role-assignment.png":::

-1. Go through the tabs and assign the following permissions to the user who deploys the cluster:
+1. Go through the tabs and assign the following permissions to the user who deploys the instance:

     - **Key Vault Data Access Administrator**: This permission is required to manage data plane permissions to the key vault used for deployment.
     - **Key Vault Secrets Officer**: This permission is required to read and write secrets in the key vault used for deployment.